AdobeDocs/experience-manager-65.pt-BR/help/forms/using/customizing-form-event-tracking.md

 ---
-title: Personalização do rastreamento de eventos de formulário
+title: Personalização do rastreamento de eventos do formulário
 seo-title: Customizing form event tracking
-description: Se um usuário gastar mais de 60 segundos em um campo, um evento de visita de campo é acionado e os detalhes do campo são enviados para a Adobe SiteCatalyst.
+description: Se um usuário gastar mais de 60 segundos em um campo, um evento fieldvisit é acionado e os detalhes do campo são enviados ao Adobe SiteCatalyst.
 seo-description: If a user spends more than 60 seconds on a field, a fieldvisit event is triggered and the details of the field are sent to Adobe SiteCatalyst.
 uuid: 2f790085-2f1a-45be-9a69-6100c76dcae0
 content-type: reference